Skip to main content

 Log in to post comments

 Institutional Investor is proud to recognize leaders within the allocator community for their outstanding contributions to portfolio development at the second annual AlphaEdge Recognition Dinner.
-Prior to the event, we sat down with Preet Chawla, CFA, recognized in the category of Next Generation Recognitions.
+Prior to the event, we sat down with Preet Chawla, CFA, recognized in the category of Next Generation Recognitions – and featured in a video interview in partnership with Clade.

 Preet has traversed the investment management industry, working across Fund of Funds, a consulting firm and two foundations.
 After he received his BS/BA in Applied Mathematics and Economics at UC Davis, he spent four years as an analyst, first at UBP Asset Management in New York, then at Attalus Capital in Philadelphia.
 After getting his MBA from Duke University’s Fuqua School of Business, he focused on alternative investments for a year at Canterbury Consulting, where he led hedge fund research.
 Preet then joined the Institute for Advanced Study, helping manage the endowment as part of a three-person team for the next two and a half years.